ddman1101/ddman1101/README.md

 - 🌱 I’m currently learning **Docker & NLP & Cloud Service & Prompt-engineering**

-- 👯 I’m looking to collaborate on **AI & Music related product or project**

 - 📫 How to reach me **ddman821101@gmail.com**

 - :headphones: "Disk Jocket" **is my habits and I love to use AI to make it act like a Real-world DJ**